louisitvn/slate/source/index.html.md

 </html>
 ```

 In this example, the data variable contains the entire JSON representation of an HTML page as a string.
-This string is then passed to the builder’s load function to display the content in the browser.
+This string is then passed to the builder's load function to display the content in the browser.

-Emotsy Builder pages are stored in JSON format, which can be saved in any type of storage — such as the file system, a relational database (RDBMS), and more.
+Emotsy Builder pages are stored in JSON format, which can be saved in any type of storage - such as the file system, a relational database (RDBMS), and more.
 Later, the stored JSON can be loaded back into the design view.

-Don’t worry about the JSON format or how to generate it — this will be explained in the Storage section below.
+Don't worry about the JSON format or how to generate it - this will be explained in the Storage section below.

 ### From URL